 Why do you blog?
 I started this particular blog as a part of my leaning plan at work--to force myself into a disciplined writing routine and practice the art.
 But I tend to like them in general because you're able to interact with new people, communicate a lot of things quickly and easily, and show others a side of yourself that they don't normally see.

+Where were you the last time you got some great news (and for Pete's sake, what was so great about it)?
 This is sad, but I don't really remember the last time I got "great" news.
 I think it's pretty great when I plan a friend date, or eat something good for dinner, or get to sub and teach my favorite Zumba class--the simple things in life.
 But, something that sticks out is when my sister-in-law announced she was having a baby girl (due in 3 weeks!) last summer.
 We are so excited to meet her; I can't wait to have a baby niece. :-)

+If you could pick anyone to be the President of the United States, dead or alive, who would you pick?
 This is tough, but yes, I'll go with Jesus.
 I can't see anything about that ending badly for anyone.
 Although I'm sure people would still complain.

 As far as tagging goes, I tag all two (not including Claudia) of my followers: this means you, Leigh and Anne.
 I'll also tag Justin (since he is guilty of not blogging lately, too).
 As I said, others are free to answer these questions in the comments or your own blog.
 I just don't know who else reads this bad boy.